Debosmit-Neogi/Linked-List-problems/README.md

 ## Problem 5.
 Detect loop in a linked list
 Given a linked list, check if the linked list has loop or not.

+## Problem 6.
+Delete duplicate from sorted linked list
+Write a function that takes a list sorted in non-decreasing order and deletes any duplicate nodes from the list.
+The list should only be traversed once.
+Example:
+Input: 11->11->11->21->43->43   Output: 11->21->43